tensorflow/model-analysis/g3doc/api_docs/python/tfma/run_model_analysis.md

       "country:jp", and etc in results.
     - tfma.SingleSiceSpec(features=[('country', 'us')]): metrics are computed
       on slice "country:us".
-    If None, defaults to the overall slice.
-* <b>`add_metrics_callbacks`</b>: Optional list of callbacks for adding additional metrics to the graph.
-The names of the metrics added by the callbacks should not conflict with existing metrics, or metrics added by other callbacks.
-See docstring for Evaluate in api/impl/evaluate.py for more details.
 * <b>`output_path`</b>: The directory to output metrics and results to.
 If None, we use a temporary directory.
-* <b>`extractors`</b>: An optional list of PTransforms to run before slicing the data.
+* <b>`extractors`</b>: Optional list of Extractors to apply to Extracts.
+Typically these will be added by calling the default_extractors function.
+If no extractors are provided, default_extractors (non-materialized) will be used.
+* <b>`evaluators`</b>: Optional list of Evaluators for evaluating Extracts.
+Typically these will be added by calling the default_evaluators function.
+If no evaluators are provided, default_evaluators will be used.
+* <b>`writers`</b>: Optional list of Writers for writing Evaluation output.
+Typically these will be added by calling the default_writers function.
+If no writers are provided, default_writers will be used.
+* <b>`write_config`</b>: True to write the config along with the results.
+* <b>`pipeline_options`</b>: Optional arguments to run the Pipeline, for instance whether to run directly.
+* <b>`num_bootstrap_samples`</b>: Optional, set to at least 20 in order to calculate metrics with confidence intervals.

 #### Returns: